Sviatoslav1886/Data_science_2023/homework_lesson_34/ReadMe.md

 - **Matplotlib and PIL**: Used for image manipulation and visualization.
 - **uvicorn**: Utilized to launch a web server hosting the FastAPI application.

+### How to start
+To run the model, you need to download all the files from requirements.txt.
+To do this, go to the folder where this code is saved
+* uvicorn api_yolo:app --reload --port 8000
+After that, run:
+* uvicorn api_yolo:app --reload --port 8000
 ## Usage
 Once the server is running, users can make a POST request to the /predict/ path by sending an image, and the application will return an image with borders and labels displaying the detected objects.